zostay/RakuWAPI/README.md

 In this example, the status is returned using an enumeration which coerces to an appropriate integer value.
 The payload is returned as a list, which is automatically coerced into a Supply.

 Applications SHOULD return a Promise as soon as possible.
-It is recommended that applications wrap all operations within a `start {}` block to make this automatic.
+It is recommended that applications wrap all operations within a `start` block to make this automatic.

 Application servers SHOULD NOT assume that the returned [Promise](http://doc.perl6.org/type/Promise) will be kept.
 It SHOULD assume that the Promise has been vowed and MUST NOT try to keep or break the Promise from the application.